 Burn injuries can cause disfigurement and scarring.
 A person who has serious burn injuries may require multiple surgeries and treatment in a specialized burn unit.
 People who are burn victims may face a lengthy recovery and have significant medical expenses.

-If you have suffered injuries from a car accident in Las Vegas caused by another driver, the team at Sam & Ash, LLP wants to help you get the compensation you need to rebuild your life.
+If you have suffered injuries from a car accident in Las Vegas caused by another driver, the team at Sam & Ash Injury Law wants to help you get the compensation you need to rebuild your life.
 Our Las Vegas car accident attorneys have recovered more than $400 million for our clients to date.
 That gives us experience you can trust to handle complex burn injury claims.
 Because one of our partners began her career defending insurance companies, we know how insurers approach burn injury cases and how hard it can be for accident victims to recover just compensation without the help of a skilled lawyer.

 How Do Burn Injuries Occur During Car Crashes?

 There are many different ways someone can sustain a burn injury in a car accident, including:

 - The vehicle catches fire – If the gasoline tank is punctured in a collision and the car catches fire, anyone trapped inside or in the vicinity could suffer injuries from the flames and smoke inhalation.